PrincetonUniversity/job_defense_shield/docs/alert/cancel_gpu_jobs.md

 The settings are explained below:

-- `cluster`: Specify the cluster name as it appears in the Slurm database. per alert.
+- `cluster`: Specify the cluster name as it appears in the Slurm database.

 - `partitions`: Specify one or more Slurm partitions.

 - `sampling_period_minutes`: Number of minutes between executions of this alert.
 This number must also be the same in `cron` or the scheduler that is used (see [cron](#cron) section below).
+A reasonable value for this setting is 15 minutes.

-- `first_warning_minutes`: (Optional) Number of minutes that the job must run before the first warning email can be sent.
+- `first_warning_minutes`: (Optional) Send a warning email for 0% GPU utilization after this number of minutes from the start of the job.

-- `second_warning_minutes`: (Optional) Number of minutes that the job must run before the second warning email can be sent.
+- `second_warning_minutes`: (Optional) Send a second warning email for 0% GPU utilization after this number of minutes from the start of the job.

-- `cancel_minutes`: (Optional/Required) This setting computes the GPU utilization over the first this number of minutes of each job.
-Jobs with GPUs that are found to be idle over this time period will be cancelled.
-Either `cancel_minutes` or `sliding_cancel_minutes` must be set.
+- `cancel_minutes`: (Optional/Required) Cancel jobs with 0% GPU utilization after `cancel_minutes` from the start of the job.
+One must set `cancel_minutes` or `sliding_cancel_minutes` or both.

 - `email_file_first_warning`: (Optional) File to be used for the first warning email.

 - `email_file_second_warning`: (Optional) File to be used for the second warning email.

 - `email_file_cancel`: (Optional/Required) File to be used for the cancellation email.
-If `cancel_minutes` is set then this file must be specified.
+If `cancel_minutes` is set then this setting is required.

-- `sliding_warning_minutes`: (Optional/Required) Number of minutes that the job must run before the warning email can be sent.
-This setting must be specified if `sliding_cancel_minutes` is set.
+- `sliding_warning_minutes`: (Optional/Required) Send a warning email for 0% GPU utilization during a sliding time window of this number of minutes.
+This setting is required if `sliding_cancel_minutes` is used.
 If `cancel_minutes` and `sliding_cancel_minutes` are both used then a job must run for `cancel_minutes` plus `sliding_warning_minutes` before a warning can be sent using the sliding window approach.

-- `sliding_cancel_minutes`: (Optional/Required) This setting computes the GPU utilization over a sliding time window which corresponds to the last N minutes of the job.
-Jobs with an idle GPU for this number of minutes will be cancelled.
+- `sliding_cancel_minutes`: (Optional/Required) Cancel jobs with 0% GPU utilization during any time period of length `sliding_cancel_minutes`.
+This setting using a sliding time window whereas `cancel_minutes` uses a fixed time window over the start of job.
 If `cancel_minutes` is also set then a job must run for `cancel_minutes` plus `sliding_cancel_minutes` before it can be cancelled by the sliding window approach.
 Users are guaranteed to receive a warning email before cancellation.
-Either `cancel_minutes` or `sliding_cancel_minutes` must be set.
+One must set `cancel_minutes` or `sliding_cancel_minutes` or both.

 - `email_file_sliding_warning`: (Optional/Required) File to be used for the warning email.
-This setting is required if `sliding_cancel_minutes` is set.
+If `sliding_cancel_minutes` is set then this setting and `sliding_warning_minutes` are required.

 - `email_file_sliding_cancel`: (Optional/Required) File to be used for the cancellation email.
 This setting is required if `sliding_cancel_minutes` is set.

 - `email_subject`: (Optional) Subject of the email message to users.

 - `jobid_cache_path`: (Optional/Required) Path to a writable directory to store hidden cache files.
-Caching decrease the load on the Prometheus server.
+Caching decreases the load on the Prometheus server.
 This setting is required if `sliding_cancel_minutes` is set.
+Use `ls -a` to see the hidden files.

 - `max_interactive_hours`: (Optional) An interactive job will only be cancelled if the run time limit is greater than `max_interactive_hours` and the number of allocated GPUs is less than or equal to `max_interactive_gpus`.
 Remove these lines if interactive jobs should not receive special treatment.
 An interactive job is one with a `jobname` that starts with either `interactive` or `sys/dashboard`.
 If `max_interactive_hours` is specified then `max_interactive_gpus` is required.